Census Data for Wheeling ...

 From the Census of 2000: Wheeling had 15,706 Housing Units, a population of 31,419 people and a land area of 13.91 square miles [36 km²].
 This gives a density of 2 people per Housing Unit and 992 Housing Units per square mile [383.4 housing units/km²].

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Wheeling and you need to be careful when comparing values between the censuses.
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Wheeling and you need to be careful when comparing results between the censuses.
 More information about the changes can be found in the section called Census-to-Census Observations ... (see below).

 Ohio County ...